Omnicom Group Inc.

 What are the main risks of holding OMC?

-Based on the provided information, here are the key risks of holding OMC stock, ordered by importance:
+Based on the provided analysis of Omnicom Group (OMC), here are the key risks of holding the stock, ordered by importance.

 What is the price forecast for OMC in 2026?